cosmos/testnets/theta/public-testnet/README.md

-# Theta Public Testnet
+# Cosmos Hub Public Testnet

-This testnet helps validators participate in simulated upgrades to the next Gaia release candidate before the mainnet upgrade.
+The Theta testnet will be used to test Theta, Rho, and Lambda upgrades.
 It mirrors the state of mainnet, aside from a few modifications to the exported genesis file.
 These adjustments help provide liveness and streamlined governance-permissioned software upgrades.

 Visit the [Scheduled Upgrades](UPGRADES.md) page for details on current and upcoming versions.